 - Role in Government: The Consul spearheads the legislative agenda of the majority coalition in the Curiate, which they also preside over.
 They insure a smooth and efficient relationship between legislative guidelines and the actions of Departments and Agencies.
 They are answerable to the Curiate, who may dismiss them with a comprehensive vote of no confidence.

 - Wartime Powers: In times of war, the Consul is Commander-in-Chief of the Armed Forces.
 After the Senate has declared war, it is the Consul’s job to address a joint session of Congress itself and the American people, clearly outlining who the enemy is, what the agenda of the war is, an expected end date and expected budget.
 If the war goes more than 350% over budget, the Consul and Congress are personally responsible for the debt, and may be subject to impeachment or criminal trials in Federal Court.
 After the Consul’s address, the people must approve of the war declaration in a popular referendum with at least a 40% participation rate and 3/5 majority vote.
 The lone exception to the referendum rule is in cases where the country was directly attacked on its own soil.
-The Consul may not deploy any troops, ships, planes, drones or other offensive forces until a formally Declaration of War has been voted on affirmatively by the Senate, and if applicable, the people.
+The Consul may not deploy any troops, ships, planes, drones or other offensive forces until a formal Declaration of War has been voted on affirmatively by the Senate, and if applicable, the people.
 There are no undeclared police actions, tactical strikes, joint-operations with NATO or “peace-keeping” missions allowed.